risen228/nextjs-effector/README.md

 On server side:

-1. Take `globalEvents` from `createAppGetServerSideProps` call arguments
+1. Take `appEvent` from `createAppGetServerSideProps` call arguments
-2. Take `pageEvents` from `createGetServerSideProps` call arguments
+2. Take `pageEvent` from `createGetServerSideProps` call arguments
-3. Combine them into the single array called `events`
-4. Create the Scope by using `fork()`
+3. Create the Scope by using `fork()`
-5. Call the events with GSSP Context using `allSettled`
+4. Call the events with GSSP Context using `allSettled`
-6. Wait for the `allSettled` promises to be fulfilled
+5. Wait for the `allSettled` promises to be fulfilled
-7. Instantiate user's GSSP (if fabric present) using the Scope
+6. Instantiate user's GSSP (if fabric present) using the Scope
-8. Call user's GSSP
+7. Call user's GSSP
-9. Serialize the Scope and merge it into user's `pageProps`
+8. Serialize the Scope and merge it into user's `pageProps`
-10. Shared `useScope` logic on App mount:
+9. Shared `useScope` logic on App mount:
    1. Create the new Scope using the serialized values
-11. Pass the Scope by using `Provider` from `effector-react/scope`
+10. Pass the Scope by using `Provider` from `effector-react/scope`
-12. Render everything using the provided values
+11. Render everything using the provided values
-13. Send result to the client side
+12. Send result to the client side

 On client side:

+1. Shared `useScope` logic on first App mount:
-1. On first `App` mount, create the new Scope from the server-side serialized values
+   1. Create the new Scope from the server-side serialized values
+   2. Save it globally and return
 2. Pass the Scope by using `Provider` from `effector-react/scope`
 3. Render everything using the provided values